-- Dividend income when the shareholder's right to receive payment is established. - Lease income arising from operating leases-on a straight-line basis over the lease term. • - to the buyer. - diversification is recognised when goods are delivered and title has passed. - which case the normal contingent asset policy as per IAS 37 applies. - year in which the services are received.
+- Dividend income when the shareholder's right to receive payment is established. - Lease income arising from operating leases-on a straight-line basis over the lease term. - Profit on sale of property, plant and equipment and land is recognised when the significant risks and returns have been transferred to the buyer. - Agricultural diversification represents the gross proceeds of sale of fruits and vegetables and animals, revenue from agricultural diversification is recognised when goods are delivered and title has passed. - Sugar Insurance Fund Board (SIFB) compensation represents the compensable loss in excess of the sugar accrued on supply and the total insurable sugar and is recognised on accrual basis unless there is uncertainty on the outcome of the compensation in which case the normal contingent asset policy as per IAS 37 applies. - Others include rent and transport, cane supply agreement and other consultancy fees, which are recognised in the accounting year in which the services are received.